Samsung Galaxy S26 Ultra vs. Galaxy S24 Ultra: I'd upgrade for this one feature alone

 (Image credit: Nicholas Sutrich / Android Central)

-You could expect some software trickery and new GalaxyAI features in the camera app, but that'll probably be the extent of it.
+You should also expect some software trickery and new GalaxyAI features in the camera app of the Galaxy S26 Ultra.
 In all honesty, the Ultra series has always had the best cameras in the lineup, so it's hard to top that.

 If you go pixel-peeping, you may spot a bunch of differences between shots taken with the Galaxy S26 Ultra and S24 Ultra.
 Other than that, I don't see the cameras in the upcoming Ultra to be drastically different.